 Powerful, thick fog stream.
 Can simulate a CO2-style effect by adding the proper fog fluids.
 Comes with built-in lights capable of specialized programming.
 Registers the included remote from far distances.

 Thickness of fog sometimes hides the lights.
-Some customers complain about the machine's noise level.
+Some customers complain about the noise level.

 A must for spooky Halloween parties, a fog machine is also a great addition to concerts, school plays, birthday parties, and even everyday get-togethers.

 While these devices were long relegated to the ranks of professional party planners and event coordinators, there are a variety of brands on the market now that are geared toward amateur party enthusiasts.
 Some of these machines even have additional features, such as LED lights, that were unheard of in fog machines of this type even a few years ago.

 If you’re ready to take your party to the next level, a fog machine is a great option.
 This guide examines some of the features and other considerations to think about while you shop for a fog machine.
 We’ve also included several models that we particularly like and we give you the reasons why they caught our eye.

 A fog machine is generally pretty simple to set up and run.
 It has a reservoir or tank that you fill with a special “fog juice.”
 Turn the machine on, let it warm up, and the fog machine turns the liquid into a gas and pumps it out via a nozzle.

 Most fog machines run between 400 and 1,000 watts, though some professional-level machines have a higher wattage.
 The higher the watts, the more fog the machine produces.
 A 400-watt fog machine can create around 1,500 cubic feet of fog per minute.
 These are best for smaller functions and house parties.
 A 1,000-watt fog machine pushes out around 4,500 cubic feet of fog per minute, which is a decent rate for larger parties or outdoor events.